WHAT TO SEE AT YAONGDONG FOLK VILLAGE IN GYEONGJU? IS A VISIT TO YANGDONG VILLAGE WORTH IT?

 Hwangnamkwan Hanok Guesthouse

-Hwangnamkwan Hanok Guesthouse is located right off the main touristic street of Gyeongju.
-If you stay here, it will be easy to walk around the city and finding good restaurants for dinner.
+Hwangnamkwan Hanok Guesthouse is located right off the main tourist street of Gyeongju.
+If you stay here, it will be easy to walk around the city and find good restaurants for dinner.
 Therefore, we also highly recommend a stay at Hwangnamkwan Hanok Guesthouse.
 Book it here.

-TAEAN: amazing national park on the west coast of Korea: here
+- TAEAN: amazing national park on the west coast of Korea